Forecasting Success of Computer Science Professors and Students Based on Their Academic and Personal Backgrounds: Results and discussion

 \subsection{Exploring prior universities network}

-In this part, we analyze the advisor-student prior universities network.
+We create an undirected weighted network that depicts the relationships between students and advisors based on their respective previous universities.
+In this network, each node represents a prior university of either students or faculty members.
+An edge between universities $a$ and $b$, with a weight of $W$, indicates the presence of $W$ student-advisor relations between students from university $a$ and advisors from university $b$.
 Figure \ref{fig:fig5} presents a subgraph of this network, focusing on the first 50 universities with the highest node degrees.
 We then apply the disparity filter algorithm \cite{serrano2009extracting} to remove insignificant ties from the network.
 Additionally, we identify the communities within the network using the Louvain community detection algorithm \cite{blondel2008fast}, assigning a specific color to each node based on its community.

 As observed, Canadian and Iranian universities are found in the same community.
 This result aligns with the fact that many Iranians choose to apply to Canadian universities due to the streamlined process of becoming a permanent resident in Canada, which is more efficient compared to the USA \cite{woroby2015immigration}.
 Moreover, Canada offers more flexible visa and immigration policies for international students \cite{she2013international}.
 The orange community predominantly comprises Chinese, Indian, and South Korean universities, reflecting the expected high number of international students from these countries studying at American universities \cite{tshibaka2018understanding}.
 The third community consists of European universities, providing further evidence of a nationality bias in student admissions.